 Velocity Global’s integrated Global Benefits solution provides curated, competitive benefits to talent in 185+ countries.
 Our team of experts crafts and administers locally tailored rewards packages that attract top candidates and comply with international labor laws.

-As a part of our Global Employer of Record (EOR) solution, we also handle onboarding, payroll, ongoing HR support, and risk mitigation on your behalf so you can quickly grow and support your international workforce with peace of mind.
+As a part of our EOR solution, we also handle onboarding, payroll, ongoing HR support, and risk mitigation on your behalf so you can quickly grow and support your international workforce with peace of mind.

 Contact Velocity Global to learn how to administer and manage parental leave benefits worldwide with ease.